robertiagar/robertiagar.com/_posts/2015-11-11-hack-tm-2015-things-could-have-gone-better-much-better.md

 ###Available tracks for participation
 There were 6 development track available:

 * City Projects
 * Automotive
 * eHealth
 * Game Development
 * Open
 * Junior Lead Coding

+Since our idea didn't really fit anywhere else, we opted for the Open Development track.
+There were a lot of different and interesting projects in each and every track.
+The most interesting by far was _Snowboard trainer_.
+Different sensors mounted on the board and on the boots monitored pressure and a micro-controller crunched the numbers to tell your how you should adjust your position so you'd be in the correct stance.
+Quite the thing to achieve in 48 hours.

+###Judging the competition
+The only problem I have with the organizers is that they pressured most of the teams to push their code on [github](https://github.com/hacktm15).
+We [did](https://github.com/hacktm15/perimtr), but some of the teams (CarOS for example - the same should be on github, it's not) haven't.
+Another thing I have is that some of the teams kinda broken the spirit of a hackathon.
+In a hackathon you go and build something from scratch in the allocated time.
+You don't come with code you've been working on for a few months.
+I've seen some projects on git that have [commits](https://github.com/hacktm15/pph/commits/master) are *far back as 5 years*.
+That's probably a fork, but c'mon.
+Adding a feature to an already functioning app is not hacking, it's upgrading.
+Hacking is when you take multiple stuff, mash 'em together and hope you get something new and interesting.

+Another thing I have is they were teams that were about 8 members big, when most of the teams were 3-5 people max.
+They should limit the teams to a maximum of 5 memebers.
+And don't you come 2 teams with 5 members where Team1 does FeatureA for App X and Team2 does FeatureB for the same app.
+No. This needs to be checked, not sure how, but it should.

+This problem was here last year too.

+The thing that improved was the judging process.
+Instead of 30+ teams preseting their app and judging by the presentation, which takes a humongous amout of time, the jury of the each track, made a preselection of the top 3 finalists of each development track.
+These 3 finalist would present their hack to the whole crowd.
+That way we didn't spend as much time to wait for the grand prize winner announcement and we didn't get bored.
+Let's face it, when 30 some teams keep on talking on talking after 48hours of no or little, kinda gets boring fast.

+###Final thoughts
+All in all, the second edition of HackTM, or HackTM 2015 was an interesting event.
+It had it's downsides (the cold, slight annoyances with the team sizes), but there are signs of improvement from the team.
+I'm sure it will be better next year.

+It was a pleasure being